jegson-del/webhook/README.md

 ## Submission

-Please clone this repository and commit any changes to a new branch.

 When you are satisfied with your submission, create a pull request and notify us to check it.

 ---

-The test is designed to be completed within in 10 hours.
-If you have any questions, please contact us.
+The test is designed to be completed within in 4 hours.
+If you have any questions, please contact us at max.solomon@businesscomparison.com.